stithac/budget-tracker/README.md

 ```

 ## Known Bugs
-* There are "fetch" warnings that display when the application is first launched, however, they do not affect the functionality of the application.
+* There may be "fetch" warnings that display when the application is launched.
+They do not affect the functionality of the application.
 They will be addressed in a future release.

 ## Technologies Used
 * node.js